-OHA/ODE Requirements Hybrid/Onsite Plan Establish plans for the containment and isolation of on- campus cases, including consideration of PPE, food delivery, and bathroom needs.
+OHA/ODE Requirements Hybrid/Onsite Plan Provide enhanced cleaning; Establish plans for the containment and isolation of on- campus cases, including consideration of PPE, food delivery, and bathroom needs.
 2m.
-SCHOOL EMERGENCY PROCEDURES AND DRILLS

-OH.
-A/ODE Requirements Hybrid (Oncite Blan • Hybrid/Onsite Plan \boxtimes In accordance with ORS 336.071 and OAR 581-022-2225 all schools The Pendleton School District will follow the latest guidance in Ready (including those operating a Comprehensive Distance Learning Schools, Safe Learners 3.7.4 as well as all state and federal regulations model) are required to instruct students on emergency regarding student and staff safety. procedures.
+SCHOOL EMERGENCY PROCEDURES AND DRILLS OHA/ODE Requirements Hybrid/Onsite Plan ☐ In accordance with ORS 336.071 and OAR 581-022-2225 all schools The Pendleton School District will follow the latest guidance in Ready (including those operating a Comprehensive Distance Learning Schools, Safe Learners 3.7.4 as well as all state and federal regulations model) are required to instruct students on emergency regarding student and staff safety. procedures.
 Schools that operate an On-Site or Hybrid model need to instruct and practice drills on emergency procedures so that students and staff can respond to emergencies.
-At least 30 minutes in each school month must be used to incharge the death on the agreement and the first first. instruct students on the emergency procedures for fires, earthquakes (including tsunami drills in appropriate zones), and safety threats.
+At least 30 minutes in each school month must be used to instruct students on the emergency procedures for fires, earthquakes (including tsunami drills in appropriate zones), and safety threats.
 Fire drills must be conducted monthly.
-Fastly and a drills (for hading towards drills and instruction for a second drills).
 Earthquake drills (including tsunami drills and instruction for schools in a tsunami hazard zone) must be conducted two times a year.
-Safety threats including procedures related to lockdown, language and expension and others. lockout, shelter in place and evacuation and other appropriate actions to take when there is a threat to safety must be conducted two times a year. \boxtimes Drills can and should be carried out as close as possible to the procedures that would be used in an actual emergency.
+Safety threats including procedures related to lockdown, lockout, shelter in place and evacuation and other appropriate actions to take when there is a threat to safety must be conducted two times a year. ☐ Drills can and should be carried out as close as possible to the procedures that would be used in an actual emergency.
 For example, a fire drill should be carried out with the same alerts and same routes as normal.
-If appropriate and practicable, COVID-19 physical distancing measures can be implemented, but only if they do not compromise the drill. \boxtimes When or if physical distancing must be compromised, drills must be completed in less than 15 minutes.
-Drills should not be practiced unless they can be practiced correctly. \boxtimes Train staff on safety drills prior to students arriving on the first day on campus in hybrid or face-to-face engagement.
-If on a hybrid schedule, conduct multiple drills each month to ensure that all cohorts of students have opportunities to participate in drills (i.e., schedule on different cohort days throughout the year).
-Students must wash hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol after a drill is complete. ariir is complete.
+If appropriate and practicable, COVID-19 physical distancing measures can be implemented, but only if they do not compromise the drill. be completed in less than 15 minutes. ☐ Drills should not be practiced unless they can be practiced correctly. ☐ Train staff on safety drills prior to students arriving on the first day on campus in hybrid or face-to-face engagement. ☑ If on a hybrid schedule, conduct multiple drills each month to ensure that all cohorts of students have opportunities to participate in drills (i.e., schedule on different cohort days throughout the year).

 2n.
-SUPPORTING STUDENTS WHO ARE DYSREGULATED, ESCALATED, AND/OR EXHIBITING SELF-REGULATORY CHALLENGES
+SUPPORTING STUDENTS WHO ARE DYSREGULATED, ESCALATED, AND/OR EXHIBITING SELF-REGULATORY CHALLENGES drill is complete.